HaiderDawoodKhan/auction-app/README.md

      ```

 3. **Set Up Environment Variables**:
-   - Create a `.env` file in the `server` directory and add the following:
+   - Create a `.env` file in the `backend` directory and add the following:
      ```plaintext
      MONGO_URI=your_mongoDB_connection_string     ```